 This is the fourth and final installment of the (longer-than-War-and-Peace) tutorial on making a pate de verre panel.
 In the first post, Carla, Shelby and I designed and made our models.
-In the second, we "invested" them, i.e., [...]
+In the second, we "invested" them, i.e., poured refactory plaster over them and made molds, and in the third we filled and fired the molds.
+This time [...]

 In Part I of this series, I gave a (long-winded) description of designing, making and refining a model for a pate de verre garden panel.
-It's about 5x7 inches and maybe a half-inch thick (or a bit less), meant to [...]
+It's about 5x7 inches and maybe a half-inch thick (or a bit less), meant to hang on the wall.
+In Part II (this post), I'll talk about making the refractory mold.
+Part III will cover [...]

 Pate de verre combines glass casting plus frit-painting plus sculpting plus moldmaking plus coldworking.
 Each of those can be daunting by itself; when you combine them, pate de verre can seem awfully difficult.
-In this project, I'm trying [...]
+In this project, I'm trying to reduce the complexity for beginners and still come out with an acceptable pate de verre piece.
+Most pate de [...]

 If you mix frit colors--as all pate de verre and frit painting artists do with abandon--you quickly learn about reactivity between colored glasses.
 Try warming up the chill BE Salmon Pink with a little BE Medium Amber, and the resulting sludgy grey-brown will stick in your mind forever.
 Or so I thought.
 At a beginning casting workshop recently, one of my students complained that it was tough to simply remember what reacted with which.
 Or worse, when they combined glasses from two manufacturers, they couldn't find any reactivity info at all, which apparently resulted in some unpleasant surprises.